apikzorian/v2/week11/hw/README.md

 ## Intro

-In this homework, I training a Lunar Lander to land properly **using my Jetson TX2**
+In this homework, I trained a Lunar Lander to land properly **using my Jetson TX2**

 There are two python scripts used for this process.
 The first file, `lunar_lander.py`, defines the Lunar Lander for OpenAI Gym.
 It also defines the keras model.
 The second file, `run_lunar_lander.py`, instantiates the Lunar Lander environment and runs it.